craft-b/CS_361_Portfolio_Project/README.md

 `py life-generator_producer.py input.csv` (for Life Generator)

-Program and files should be saved to C: directory using gui folder (i.e. "c:/gui/" directory) state.csv files and input.csv file will need to be saved in the gui folder with the program
+All programs and files should be saved to C: directory using a gui folder (i.e. "c:/gui/" directory)